 The FAFSA Verification Process

 The FAFSA, Free Application for Federal Student Aid, is the federal financial aid form that students complete online to apply for federal grants and loans.

-Required documentation varies depending on the information we're required to verify.
-Typically, if your FAFSA is selected, you and your parent(s) must complete a specific Verification Worksheet and, if you and your parent(s) if you are a dependent student), have filed federal taxes, you will need to use the IRS Data Retrieval Tool or submit a signed federal tax return.
+If your FAFSA is selected, you must complete a Verification Worksheet.
+In addition, if you (and your parent(s) if you are a dependent student), have filed federal taxes, you will need to use the FAFSA IRS Data Retrieval Tool or submit a signed federal tax return.
 Alternatively, you may request and submit a Tax Transcript from the IRS.
-(Copies of federal tax returns are not acceptable forms of documentation for verification.)
-Please check your financial aid online account to determine if you are required to complete verification documents which verification form is required.
-You may download required forms from your financial aid documents page or by selecting the appropriate link below.
-(If you select a form below, be sure to select the correct verification form required from you.
-Please check financial aid online first to determine which, if any verification form is required from you.)
+If a federal tax return was not filed a signed non-tax filer must be submitted.
+Please check Financial Aid Online to determine if you are required to complete verification requirements.
+If you are, you may download the required Verification Worksheet directly from your Financial Aid Online portal or by selecting the appropriate link, below.
 If your FAFSA was selected for verification be sure to complete the verification requirements as soon as possible so the determination of your eligibility for financial aid or the disbursement of your federal aid is not delayed.
-We also advise students to check financial aid online periodically as requirements may change.
+Please check Financial Aid Online periodically as your requirements may change.